ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 7. Drag the `ua_release_dates` table, the `Client Browsers` pie chart, and the `Client OSs` treemap into the body below the `User Agent` collapsible section
 8. Click `Save` to save the dashboard

-Feel free to create additional collapsible sections to group our other panels.
+Feel free to create additional collapsible sections to group other visualizations.

 # Scheduling a report